dexie/dexie-website/docs/Tutorial/Getting-started.md

 <hr>

 What's an Offline First application without sync?
 We're cooking something slick and powerful.
-Curious about what's coming?
-Get a little glimse of how it will be to turn your client-only app into a server-backed, consistently synced and securely access controlled app.
+Curious about what's **coming**?
+Get a *little glimse* of how it will be to turn your client-only app into a server-backed, consistently synced and securely access controlled app.
+And maybe list yourself on the waitlist?

 <div class="row">

     <div class="col-md-12">

         <a
-            onclick="typeof ga !== undefined && ga('send', 'event', 'buttons', 'click', 'cloud-get-started-btn')"
-            class="clickable-square" href="/cloud/#getting-started"
+            class="clickable-square" href="/cloud/"
         style="background-image: linear-gradient( #5471e9, #1e3fd3, #4b965f);">
             <!-- <div class="video-parent" style="overflow:hidden; border-radius: 5px;">
                 <video